 - INSULATE STORAGE COMPARTMENTS- Insulate the storage compartments that you don’t use during the winter months.
 We used bubble reflectix with aluminum tape and insulate it on the outside.
 It held up really well and also came off without leaving any residue.

 - DIGITAL THERMOMETER– Purchase a digital thermometer to monitor and keep track of temperatures in your underbelly.
 This gives you a heads up if your pipes have the potential to freeze and if you need to do any additional insulating or add more heat sources.

 - WATER COMPARTMENT HEATER- We place a small heater, run by a thermostat, in our water compartment to ensure our water doesn’t freeze.

-- HEATED WATER HOSE- A heated water hose keeps your water from freezing outside.
+- HEATED WATER HOSE- A heated water hose, like this one, keeps your water from freezing outside.
 Make sure you wrap your connectors in insulation.

 - SEPTIC PIPES- Check your septic pipes to be sure they have a good flow.
 Our first winter we didn’t and we ended up with a poopsicle that took about a day of pointing a heater at it to get it thawed out.
 But here is a great no-freeze waste hose.

 - CLOSE YOUR TANKS- Keep your tanks closed until they get full.
 Otherwise, you risk freezing your drain pipe.

 - CARPET- Carpeting your outdoor steps and keeping them cleaned off helps prevent slips and falls.